otrv4/otrv4/otrv4.md

    and elliptic curve cryptography has been broken
  * Message deniability

-Threats that an OTR conversation does not mitigate:
+Threats that OTR does not mitigate:
-* An active attacker may perform a Denial of Service attack but not learn the contents of messages.
+* An active attacker can perform Denial of Service attacks to reduce availability.

 ## Preliminaries